Phone : +256 781 451 207

 5 – There can be more than one silverback in a mountain gorilla group

 Although each group has a dominant silverback, 40% of the groups have other silverbacks.
 When this occurs, a hierarchy is established among the silverbacks with the dominant male the absolute leader.
 Male gorillas do not always leave the group like the females.
 They will stay with the group and remain subordinate to the alpha male (who is often their father or brother) hoping to inherit power.
 A few will decide to leave the family and stay on their own or attempt to attract females away from larger groups to start their own family.
-In a situation where there are several males in a group, all of them share the responsibility of protecting the group.
+In a situation where there are several males in a group, all of them share the responsibility of protecting others in the family.
 The dominant silverback sires most of the offspring but the subordinates will have a few of their own.

 6 – Mountain gorillas sleep and spend most of their time on the ground